 It should be noted that much Carbon Literacy training is delivered by non-professional trainers - peers of the participants, effective communicators and trainers, but not individuals who train professionally.
-This is exactly as intended, as it maximises peer-group identification and relevance of content and delivery, but as a result it requires a very structured quality-control process to ensure that the quality of delivery and of the training of Carbon Literacy to the Standard is maintained.
+This is exactly as intended, as it maximises peer-group identification and relevance of content and delivery, but as a result it requires a very structured quality-control process to ensure that the quality of delivery of Carbon Literacy training to the Standard is maintained.